EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Key Derivation {#key-der}

-Key and IV derivation SHALL be performed with the HKDF {{RFC5869}} ufollowing the specification in Section 11 of {{RFC8152}} using the HMAC algorithm in the selected cipher suite.
-The PRK is derived using HKDF-Extract {{RFC5869}}
+Key and IV derivation SHALL be performed with HKDF {{RFC5869}} following the specification in Section 11 of {{RFC8152}} using the HMAC algorithm in the selected cipher suite.
+The pseudorandom key (PRK) is derived using HKDF-Extract {{RFC5869}}

 ~~~~~~~~~~~~~~~~~~~~~~~
    PRK = HKDF-Extract( salt, IKM )